chipoglesby/chipoglesby.github.io/_posts/blog/2018-03-25-location-history.md

 would take `R` to run through something like this, with BigQuery, the query is done in `13.3` seconds.
 That's blazing fast!

-Now that we have calcuated distances between observations, let's import it into `R` and do some analysis.
+Now that we have calculated distances between observations, let's import it into `R` and do some analysis.

 1. How many miles did I travel between 2011 and 2018?
-654,572.32 miles.
-Is that even possible?
+  * 654,572.32 miles. *Is that even possible?*
 1. How many miles did I travel by type?

 |activityType    |  distance|       n|
 |:---------------|---------:|-------:|
 |NA              | 333929.56| 1065401|